electron/electronjs.org-old/_docs/api/web-contents.md

 #### `contents.isAudioMuted()`

-Returns whether this page has been muted.
+Returns `Boolean` - Whether this page has been muted.

 #### `contents.setZoomFactor(factor)`